 What is your pricing model?
 Will this cover any costs of supplying the goods or services you intend to offer?

-Is investment required in capital assets, such as till systems, office equipment, plant and machinery?
+Do you need to invest in capital assets, such as till systems, office equipment, plant and machinery?

 Will you need to be earning a salary during this start-up phase?
 Will you need to employ staff?

-the most important factor you need to think of when starting a business is how you're going to finance it.
-Can you finance it yourself or will you need to consider external financing options?
+These examples are just a sample of the vast number of questions you'll need to answer as you launch and then grow your business.
+Perhaps the most important factor you need to think of when starting a business is how you're going to finance it.
+Can you fund it yourself or will you need to consider outside financing?

-Each option comes with its own tax rules and compliance obligations, so it's important to ensure you understand how each scenario would impact you both financially and legally.
+Each option comes with its own tax rules and legal obligations, so it's important to make sure you understand how each scenario would affect you both financially and legally.

-When you're ready to take the plunge and launch your business, you'll need to continue to plan and monitor key performance indicators (KPIs) to allow you to maintain a comprehensive idea of whether you're achieving your goals and, ultimately, going to be profitable.
+When you're ready to take the plunge and launch your business, you'll need to continue to plan and monitor key performance indicators (KPIs) to allow you to determine whether you're achieving your goals and, ultimately, going to be profitable.